lucidsoftware/lucid-programming-competition-2017/problems/powerful-growth/description.md

 # Powerful Growth

 Lucid Software is growing very quickly and needs to move to a new building.
 We want to choose a location that can hold all current employees and have plenty of room to spare for more rapid growth.

-You notice that Lucid's growth is exponential and decide that if the current population is `N`, the next power of two `M` such that `M > N`  should suffice.
-(You might be aware that this is how dynamic arrays are resized in some languages.)
+Some dynamic array implementations increase size to the nearest power of two.
+Taking inspiration from that implementation, given the current employees, find the smallest power of two greater that that number.

 ## Input

-A single integer `N < 2^20`.
+A single integer 0 < N < 2^20.

 ## Output

-The smallest power of two larger than `N`.
+The smallest power of two larger than N.

 ## Examples